-Renovating a dark log cabin and transforming it into “the beach chalet”
+Transforming a dark log cabin into “the beach chalet”

 I NEVER wanted a log house.
 Ever.
 I find them too dark.
 But when the ideal property at the right price turned up during our search for a beach home, we snapped it up.
 After all, the old adage of buying the crappiest house on the nicest street must have some merit.
 Right?